InsaneFirebat/sm_practice_hack/releases/README.md

 * Sound Test menu with options to play music and sound effects
 * Options to randomize your equipment when loading presets
 * Access to developer/debug load points
+* Option to draw a border (or fill the screen) for easier capture cropping
 * Option to factory reset practice rom settings